 Departmental budgets or other designated funds intended to pay supplemental compensation shall bear all costs associated with the supplemental compensation, including employer contributions for employee benefits, such as retirement and Medicare.

-To estimate the total amount to be charged, the Estimate of Compensation section of FORM A must be filled out completely.
-Incomplete forms will be returned without action by the Payroll Department.
+To estimate the total amount to be charged, the Estimate of Compensation section of Form A must be filled out completely.
+Incomplete forms will be returned without action by the payroll office.
 Under the Estimate of Compensation section, the Estimated Gross Payment Amount to Employee, line one, represents gross pay for the employee who is earning the supplemental compensation.
-Line 4 indicates the total amount to be charged to the applicable budget for the supplemental compensation, which includes gross pay plus employer contributions for employee benefits.
+Line four indicates the total amount to be charged to the applicable budget for the supplemental compensation, which includes gross pay plus employer contributions for employee benefits.
 For an example to demonstrate this calculation, see below:

 Add: Employer contribution for Medicare benefits @ 1.45% **

 Add: Employer contribution for retirement benefits @ 28.40% **

 |Est. Compensation and Benefits to be charged to budget||$1,298.50|

 ** Contact the payroll office for assistance in determining current employer contribution rates.

 The amount of supplemental compensation earned in one year is limited.
 Supplemental compensation is subject to a cap equal to 25% of the base appointment salary plus faculty summer salary.
 Stipends for endowed professorships or Pinnacle Excellence Awards do not factor into the 25% limit or the base salary.
 Definitions related to supplemental pay are provided and may not be all-inclusive:

 Institutional Base Salary: The annual compensation paid for assigned job responsibilities and duties.